EDUCBA Logo

 Example #1

 Let us start with the illustration of this issue with Enron.
 In this case, the problem was that its board of directors (BoD) ignored major corporate governance red flags (conflict of interest).
 They allowed the company CFO to create independent private entities that carried out business with Enron.
-These private entities were used to put Enron’s debt obligations and other liabilities under the veil, which positively impacted the company’s profit margins.
+These private entities were used to put Enron’s debt obligations and other liabilities under the veil, positively impacting the company’s profit margins.
 This is a clear case of a lack of corporate governance.
 In an ideal scenario, Enron’s management should have prevented the CFO from creating these pretentious entities that helped hide the losses.

 Example #2